 What is the difference between a Pent and Apex Shed?

-Pent and Apex refer to the shape and design of the roof of your garden shed.
+Pent and Apex refers to the shape and design of the roof of your garden shed.
 With a pent shed, the peak of the roof is at one side with a single slope, whilst the peak of an apex shed is in the middle with the roofing sloping down each side.

 Which roofing style you choose will often come down to taste, however most sheds tend to have apex-style roofing which is a popular and traditional style.
 However, pent is often chosen if the shed is to be located against the wall of your home or garage.